-We received a DM last week on our Instagram handle asking if we can write a post on the Main Difference Between OTG vs Microwave and which is better is 2021?
+We received a message last week on our Instagram handle asking if we can write a post on the difference between OTG vs Microwave with a comparison between these 2 kitchen tools.

 Microwaves – For working class who don’t want to spend a lot of time in cooking

 OTG – For Professional Bakers who like to bake, grill and toast

 Difference between OTG vs Microwave

 Now that you know the basic functions, pros/cons of OTG as well as Microwaves, let’s review the main differences between OTG vs Microwave and which is better in 2022.

 When you look inside an OTG, you will find multiple trays one on top of another.
 This type of structure allows you to prepare multiple batches together.
 This is not possible with a Microwave as only one thing can be cooked at a time.

 Scoreline: OTG 1 vs Microwave 0

 With an OTG, you can use aluminium, glass and silicone utensils whereas microwave has a certain niche of microwave-safe utensils as you cannot use metal utensils in a microwave.
 Hence, OTG offers more versatility in terms of utensils.